BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/fluids.md

 ![Shear equation](./figures/shear_equation.JPG){: .align-center}

 ### Laminar and Turbulent Flow
 To delay boundary layer separation, it is desirable to maintain a laminar boundary layer for a portion of the airfoil, and then allow a transition to turbulent.
 Whether a fluid flow is laminar or turbulent depends upon a few different factors that are related in what is called the Reynolds number.
 The Reynolds number is a nondimensional parameter that is, on a fundamental level, the ratio of intertial to viscous forces in a fluid.
-In the equation below, &#x03C1; is the density of the fluid, u is the velocity, d is the characteristic length (chord for airfoils, mean aerodynamic chord for wings), and µ is again the dynamic viscosity.
+In the equation below, &#x03C1; is the density of the fluid, v is the velocity, d is the characteristic length (chord for airfoils, mean aerodynamic chord for wings), and µ is again the dynamic viscosity.

 ![Reynolds Equation](./figures/reynolds_equation.JPG){: .align-center}

 A smaller Reynolds number indicates that the flow is laminar, meaning it is steady, smooth, and mixes very little through intermolecular forces.
 A larger Reynolds number indicates that the flow is turbulent, meaning it is unsteady, disordered, and mixes rapidly.
 For external flow, the transition from laminar to turbulent flow occurs at a value of around 500,000.
 A typical small UAV will operate with a Reynolds number on the order of 10,000.
 For flow around an airfoil, both types of flow will be present.

 ## Airfoils in Fluids
+An essential characteristic about fixed-wing UAVs is their ability to produce lift almost entirely from their shape.
+This is accomplished by the thin, cambered profile of the airfoils used in the lifting surfaces.
+This happens

 ### The Bernoulli Equation
+The fundamental governing equation of fluid mechanics is referred to as the Navier-Stokes Equation.
+This equation cannot be solved analytically, so a number of assumptions can be made under certain circumstances to produce the Bernoulli Equation.
+They are listed below:

 ### Lift and Drag